- The takeaway from this episode is … you already possess everything you need to be resilient.

 It’s a situation where you may think, “how do I become greater than the challenges that I am facing?”
 This time of resilient living is a test in discernment.
 While you may be thinking that all you have to do is to become greater than the challenges by powering through them – this time it will be different.
 This time you must adapt.

 No one is coming on a white horse to save you from your decisions of the past.

 To live resiliently in the future will require new decisions based on this new abnormal in the world.

 While you may not want to see this new abnormal take over, it’s something you cannot stop.
 In fact, you planned to be here at this time to experience this historical new abnormal.
 You chose to be here now and play your unique part in it.

 How you face these new abnormal times is where your discernment comes into play.
-You can no longer make decisions based on the belief systems you have held for the last 10, 20, 30, or even 70 years – those times were less complicated and didn’t have a lot of the resources that are here now, especially the advancements in technology.
+You can no longer make decisions based on the belief systems you have held for the last 10, 20, 30, or even 70 years – those times were less complicated and didn’t have a lot of the resources that you have now, especially the advancements in technology.